 In the wider southern region, cycling facilities include:

 Cycle lanes on Puhinui Road and Noel Burnside Drive between Great South Road and Roscommon Road.

 Cycle lanes on Browns Road between Great South Road and Roscommon Road.

 The project would enhance pedestrian amenities within the site, incorporating the southern footpath on Putney Way.
 AT is also investigating the possibility of putting in at least 2 pedestrian crossings on Manukau Station Rd.

 We are not looking to modify the intersection of Davies Ave and Putney Way.

 In line with AT's regional parking strategy, park and ride facilities are not to be provided in city centres like Manukau.
 In addition, Manukau is primarily a destination station and there is evidence that demand is not present for a park and ride at the station.

-Some parking spaces in the Civic building car parking area will be retained as an interim measure.
-The remainder of the area will be utilised for future development.
+Some parking spaces in the Civic building car parking area would be retained as an interim measure.
+The remainder of the area can be utilised for future development.

 There are no plans to build parking bays for cars on Manukau Station Road.

 Reconfigure pedestrian access from Osterley Way and Davies Avenue.